laravel/cashier-stripe/UPGRADE.md

 });
 ```

-And if you've disabled Cashier's migrations then you should also manually add a new table for the new subscription items:
+If you have disabled Cashier's migrations then you should also manually create a new migration to add a table for subscription items:

 ```php
 Schema::create('subscription_items', function (Blueprint $table) {